Cuesta College, San Luis Obispo, CA

 The fraction of the incident light intensity transmitted is:

 Correct answer (highlight to unhide): (C)

-The intensity of light that passes through polarizer 1 is one-half of the original unpolarized intensity, and this light is then diagonally polarized, having a polarization that matches the transmission axes of that polarizer, at an angle of 30° measured clockwise from the vertical (the convention followed in this class is to depict transmission axes of polarizers).
+The intensity of light that passes through polarizer 1 is one-half of the original unpolarized intensity, and this light is then diagonally polarized, having a polarization that matches the transmission axis of that polarizer, at an angle of 30° measured clockwise from the vertical (the convention followed in this class is to depict transmission axes of polarizers).

-The fraction of this diagonally polarized light that passes through polarizer 2 is cos2θ, where the angle θ = 10° is measured between the diagonal polarization of the light entering polarizer 2 (30° clockwise from vertical) and the transmission angle of polarizer 2 (40° clockwise from the vertical).
+The fraction of this diagonally polarized light that passes through polarizer 2 is cos2θ, where the angle θ = 10° is measured between the diagonal polarization of the light entering polarizer 2 (30° clockwise from vertical) and the transmission axis of polarizer 2 (40° clockwise from the vertical).

 (1/2)·cos2(10°) = 0.48492315519...,

 or to two significant figures, 0.48 of the original unpolarized intensity.

 (Response (A) is (1/2)·cos2(40°); response (B) is (1/2)·cos2(30°); and response (D) is cos2(10°).)

 Exam code: quiz01Om6A